mahmoud1yaser/Brain-Tumor-Detection-Research/README.md

 ## Information

-- The project Back-end is made using Deep learning (Python).
-General Information

 - This project is Mathematical Modeling using PDEs for Detection of Brain Tumor which was required by our college to further join a competition where our team pirates got the 2nd place in it.
 The content of this project includes:
     - Poster which illustrates our full project
     - Implementing our algorithm using Deep Learning to detect brain tumor in Jupyter Notebook (Accuracy 97%)